Secondary CMB temperature anisotropies from magnetic reheating

 which contains the auto- and cross-correlations

-where $X/Y = \Theta, \Delta_{B}$ or $\Theta_{B}$.
-The corrections by $\Delta_{B}$ and $\Theta_{B}$ to $C^{\Theta\Theta}_{\ell}$ should be subdominant against the observed temperature anisotropy so that we can put the upper bounds for the passive modes and the magnetic reheating.
-Let us see the concrete expressions for the harmonic coefficients in the following subsections. \footnote{On scales smaller than the horizon scale at the recombination epoch, PMFs might induce isocurvature-like perturbations and generate the additional CMB anisotropies which are called as compensated magnetic modes~\citep{Lewis:2004ef,2012PhRvD..86d3510S,2010PhRvD..81d3517S}.
-However, this anisotropies depends on the initial conditions, in particular, the relation between matter and the model of magnetogenesis.
+where $X/Y = \Theta, \Delta_{B}$, or $\Theta_{B}$.
+The observed temperature anisotropies are consistent with $C^{\Theta\Theta}_{\ell}$.
+Therefore, the corrections due to PMFs should be subdominant so that we can put upper bounds on both the passive modes and magnetic reheating.
+Let us see the explicit expressions of the harmonic coefficients in the following subsections. \footnote{On scales smaller than the horizon scale at the recombination epoch, PMFs might induce isocurvature-like perturbations and generate the additional CMB anisotropies which are called as compensated magnetic modes~\citep{Lewis:2004ef,2012PhRvD..86d3510S,2010PhRvD..81d3517S}.
+However, these anisotropies depend on the initial conditions, in particular, the relation between matter and the model of magnetogenesis.
 Therefore, we neglect these types of CMB anisotropies. }